blankdots/rke2-terraform-libvirt/README.md

 MIT License

-Code forked from https://github.com/hoeghh/rke2-terraform/ which is licensed under MIT License
+Code adapted from from https://github.com/hoeghh/rke2-terraform/ which is licensed under MIT License